-- 1. Plus should be 2 intersecting lines. - 2.
+- 1. Plus should be 2 intersecting lines.

+Line added to extend leg is allowed (see correct example K) - 2.
 All 4 legs should be no more than 2x as long as the shortest leg. - 3.
 Horizontal line should be about parallel to short edge of paper and vertical line should be about parallel to long edge of paper (i.e., drawing should not be rotated).